meaningfy-ws/diff-query-generator/README.md

 *note*: make sure that each operations is performed on an independent set of triples.
 That is, for example, a value update shall not be conflated with a movement, or a value addition shall not be conflated with an update.

+# Naming conventions
+## Operations
+Looking at patterns of change likely to occur in the context of maintaining SKOS vocabularies or to find in a diffing context we've identified 5 change types and mapped them for easy referencing as follows:
+* Addition --> Added
+* Deletion --> Deleted
+* Value update --> Updated
+* Movement (cross property) --> Changed
+* Movement (cross instance) --> Moved
+## Query file name
+In order to name a query file that will represent what is the query for ,but in the same time to be easy to read, the file name will be constructed from five parts.
+These are operation, rdf type, class name, property name and object property name.
+All names are only the local segment of the Qname (compressed URI) provided and the rdf types are instance, property and reified (reified property).

+File name examples:

+Structure --> operation_rdfType_className
+File name: added_instance_collection

+Structure --> operation_rdfType_className_propertyName
+File name: changed_property_concept_broader

+## Query identifiers
+A SPARQL query file could sometimes be long and hard to read.
+To improve readability and minimize use of hidden variables, the query parameters should express in some manner what is the query used for and also to have the same values in the entire query.
+For easy referencing a change from the SPARQL query parameters , a good option is to add a prefix to the parameters that will have the value changed in the diffing context.
+To avoid pollutions of parameter names the convention will add prefix in front of the parameter that is changing in the diffing context by using the query.
+This can only be old or new (i.e ?oldInstance ?newInstance).
+*note*: a value change can also be non-existing and existing

 # Contributing
 You are more than welcome to help expand and mature this project.
 We adhere to [Apache code of conduct](https://www.apache.org/foundation/policies/conduct), please follow it in all your interactions on the project.